Mercerenies/latitude/spec/ii_standard_library/moduleloader.md

 ### `ModuleLoader &loaded.`

-This non-traditional subobject of `&LoadedModules` [TODO: Link] stores the actual modules that have been loaded.
+This non-traditional subobject of [`&LoadedModules`](loadedmodules.md) stores the actual modules that have been loaded.

 ### `ModuleLoader clone.`